Importance Weighted Expectation-Maximization for Protein Sequence Design: Experiments

+The number of iterations in the importance sampling-based MCEM is set to 10.
 The mini-batch size and learning rate are set to $4,096$ tokens and $1$e-$5$ respectively.
 The model is trained with $1$ NVIDIA RTX A$6000$ GPU card.
 We apply Adam algorithm~\cite{kingma2014adam} as the optimizer with a linear warm-up over the first $4,000$ steps and linear decay for later steps.
 We randomly split each dataset into training/validation sets with the ratio of $9$:$1$.
 We run all the experiments for five times and report the average scores.
 More experimental settings are given in Appendix \ref{addtional_experimental_setting}.
+Following \cite{kamisetty2013assessing}, we set $\alpha_{\text{single}}=1$ and $\alpha_{\text{pair}}=0.2*(M-1)$ with $M$ equals to the protein sequence length.

-In inference, we design protein sequences by taking the wild-type as encoder input and the latent vector is sampled from prior distribution $P(z)$.
+In inference, we design protein sequences by taking the wild-type as encoder input and the latent vector is sampled from prior distribution $Q_0(z)=N(0, \bold{I})$.
 The sequences are decoded using sampling strategy with top-$5$.
 The candidate number is set to K=$128$ following the setting of \citet{jain2022biological} on the GFP dataset.